saintmalik/blog.saintmalik.me/docs/setting-up-ghost-blog-on-linode.md

 SELECT * from users;
 ```

-to see all the users that are available in your database, give a closeer look and see the email of the user you want to change thier password is present there.
+to see all the users that are available in your database, give a closeer look and see the email of the user you want to change their password is present there.

 after that, goto <a href="https://passwordhashing.com/BCrypt" target="_blank"> https://passwordhashing.com/BCrypt</a> and enter your new password that will be hashed back into the BCrypt format, because ghost stores passwords in Bcrypt format.